-Principal has Change of Control Employment Agreements with each of the Named Executive Officers except Mr. Zimpleman, whose agreement terminated upon his retirement on January 4, 2016.
+Principal has Change of Control Employment Agreements with each of the Named Executive Officers.
 These Agreements have a term of two years and will automatically renew for successive one year periods unless Principal provides a notice electing not to extend the term.
-If during the term of these agreements a "Pre-Change of Control Event" or a "Change of Control" occurs, the term of the agreements will extend until the second anniversary of a Change of Control.
-These agreements provide that if payments upon termination of employment related to a Change of Control would be subjected to the excise tax imposed by Section 4999 of the Code, and if reducing the amount of the payments would result in greater benefits to the Named Executive Officer (after taking into consideration the payment of all income and excise taxes that would be owed as a result of the Change of Control payments), Principal will reduce the Change of Control payments by the amount necessary to maximize the benefits received, determined on an after tax basis.
+If during the term of these agreements a Pre-Change of Control Event" or a Change of Control occurs, the term of the agreements will extend until the second anniversary of a Change of Control.
+These agreements provide that if payments upon termination of employment related to a Change of Control would be subjected to the excise tax imposed by Section 4999 of the Tax Code, and if reducing the amount of the payments would result in greater benefits to the Named Executive Officer (after taking into consideration the payment of all income and excise taxes that would be owed as a result of the Change of Control payments), Principal will reduce the Change of Control payments by the amount necessary to maximize the benefits received, determined on an after tax basis.